Introduction

 A reduction in Pol III transcripts in the cerebra of adult Polr3a-tamKI mice is accompanied by induction of innate immune and integrated stress responses

-To investigate the molecular changes to Pol III transcript levels caused by the Polr3a mutation and the potential effect on the Pol II transcriptome, we initially focused on the cerebra of adult mice at P75.
+To investigate the molecular changes to Pol III transcript levels caused by the Polr3a mutation and any secondary effects on the Pol II transcriptome, we initially focused on the cerebra of adult mice at P75.
 Precursor tRNA levels reflect Pol III transcription activity since these nascent RNAs are rapidly processed into mature sized tRNA by the removal of 5’ leader, 3’ trailer and, in some instances, intronic sequences (Berg and Brandl 2021).
 The levels of four precursor tRNAs, determined either by northern blotting for intron sequences or by RT-qPCR with precursor-specific primers, were reduced ∼three-fold in Polr3a-tamKI cerebra (Fig. 3A-C).
 Mature tRNAs and other Pol III transcripts have relatively long half-lives and thus their levels reflect steady state abundance rather than synthesis (Nwagwu and Nana 1980).
 Nonetheless, northern blotting of four mature tRNAs showed that all were lower in Polr3a-tamKI cerebra with two of them reduced to ∼60% of the WT (Fig. 3A,B).

 Transcriptome analysis of Polr3a-tamKI cerebra at P75.